Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 For more information, see the Husqvarna 359 user manual.

-The 359 is recommended for use with a 13-20 inch bar, though you’ll find accounts of people putting larger bars on it as well.
+The 359 is recommended for use with a 13-20-inch bar, though you’ll find accounts of people using larger bars as well.

 Most owners of this saw run either an 18 or 20-inch bar.
 A new Husqvarna 359 was typically sold with a 20-inch bar.